logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

     * `logzio_region`
     * `logzio_custom_endopoint`

-If the timeframe for your search exceeds 48 hours, the search will apply to only the first 48 hours of that timeframe.
+If the timeframe for your search exceeds 48 hours, the search is only applied to the first 48 hours of that timeframe.
 {:.info-box.note}